(In accordance with the Ministry of Education, Trinidad and Tobago)

 Work done in class or at home may be graded, together with individual or group project work.
 As such, all school work is to be done according to the instructions of the teacher and homework must be handed in at the specific time specified.
 If there is a good reason why this cannot be done, an explanation must be given to the teacher, as or before the work is taken up, and not when the teacher discovers it is missing.

 Fifth and Upper Sixth Form students sit their “mock” examinations in March, in preparation for the CXC and Cambridge Advanced Level Examinations in May/June.
-School reports for Forms I – III show the average mark for all subjects, together with the appropriate grade;
+School reports for Forms I – III show the average mark for all subjects, together with the appropriate grade:

 Grade A = Very Good average; B = Quite Good; C = Fair; D = a need for improvement; E = unsatisfactory.